 Figuring Out a Treatment Plan

-As with most cases of chronic pain, the right approach is a multimodal approach that combines a number of effective therapies and treatments in an effort to combat the symptoms of the syndrome, increase quality of life, and help a patient recover and rehabilitate their limb.
-Heat and cold therapy, topical painkillers, nerve and spinal cord stimulation as well as corticosteroid injections and nerve blocks can help reduce pain, massively reduce inflammation, help make the site more tolerable, and give a patient some relief.
+Heat and cold therapy, topical painkillers, nerve, and spinal cord stimulation as well as corticosteroid injections, and nerve blocks can help reduce pain, massively reduce inflammation, help make the site more tolerable, and give a patient some relief.

 Medication can help as well, including over-the-counter painkillers such as NSAIDs and acetaminophen, and certain non-addictive prescription drugs including antidepressants and anticonvulsants.

 Physical therapy is important both for treatment and prevention.
-Helping a patient get moving and slowly introduce exercise into the patient’s life can improve circulation, slow muscle atrophy and bone density loss, and help relieve pain through the natural release of endorphins.
-Low-impact exercise, such as swimming, walking under water, or utilizing an elliptical machine is preferable to hard running, jogging on a treadmill/concrete, or heavy weightlifting.
+Helping a patient get moving and slowly introducing exercise into the patient’s life can improve circulation.
+It can also slow muscle atrophy, bone density loss, and help relieve pain through the natural release of endorphins.
+Low-impact exercise, such as swimming, walking underwater, or utilizing an elliptical machine is preferable.
+Hard running, jogging on a treadmill/concrete, or heavy weightlifting is not recommended.

 Aside from the aforementioned treatments, some up-and-coming treatments include ketamine infusion, relaxation techniques (such as biofeedback), and the use of long-term painkilling options such as intrathecal pain pumps.